Rynebenson/EaseIOCodeTest/README.md

 # Ease.IO Front End Coding Challenge

-This repository contains the code for a frontend application developed as part of a senior developer coding challenge.
-Below you'll find instructions for running the application, running the tests, and application preferences.
+This repository contains the code for a frontend application developed as part of a Senior front end coding challenge.
+Below you'll find instructions for running the application, running the tests, as well as the application preferences.

 [View Live Demo Here](https://ease-io-test.vercel.app)